MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/zscaler-integration.md

 ms.reviewer: reutam
 ms.suite: ems
 #ms.tgt_pltfrm:
-#ms.custom:
+ms.custom: seodec18

 ---
+# Integrate Cloud App Security with Zscaler

 *Applies to: Microsoft Cloud App Security*

-# Integrate Cloud App Security with Zscaler

 If you work with both Cloud App Security and Zscaler, you can integrate the two products to enhance your security Cloud Discovery experience.
 Zscaler, as a standalone cloud proxy, monitors your organization's traffic enabling you to set policies for blocking transactions.
 Together, Cloud App Security and Zscaler provide the following capabilities: